Ally logo. Go to Ally.com

 1. Add your child as an authorized user to your credit card

-If you use credit cards, making your child an authorized user can be a first step toward building their credit.
-That’s because the length of credit history impacts a person’s credit score.
+An authorized user is someone who is added to another person's credit card account and can receive a card to make purchases but is not legally responsible for paying the balance.
+The primary account holder — in this case, a parent or guardian — remains fully responsible for the debt while the authorized user benefits from the account's payment history being reported to the credit bureaus.
+If you use credit cards, adding your child to your credit card as an authorized user can be a first step toward building their credit.
+That's because the length of credit history impacts a person's credit score.
 The sooner you add a child to your credit card, the longer their history will be.

 Keep in mind: You're tying your child's credit to your spending and payment habits.
 If you struggle with maintaining good credit card practices, don't add them to new accounts or ones where you may be holding high balances.